ORLANDO, Fla. – Another election year is here and there’s no time like the present to make sure you are ready to vote.

 The ballot must be returned to the county supervisor of elections office by 7 p.m. on Election Day.
 This means if you mail in your ballot and it doesn’t get to the office by Election Day, it doesn’t count.
 So get your ballot in as soon as you can.
 You can also drop it off at the Supervisor of Elections office.
-Some county elections offices also have drop boxes.
-Contact your county elections office to find out where a dropbox is.
+Some county elections offices also have secure ballot intake boxes during the early voting period.
+Contact your county elections office to find out where a secure ballot intake box is.

 You should also call your county elections office or check their website to make sure your vote-by-mail request is still valid for 2022.
 You may need to renew your ballot request.